 The Manager has in place an internal audit function supported by CL’s Internal Audit Department (CL IA) which reports directly to the AC and administratively to the CEO.
 CL IA plans its internal audit schedules in consultation with, but independently of, Management and its plan is submitted to the AC for approval prior to the beginning of each year.
 The AC also meets with CL IA at least once a year without the presence of Management.
 CL IA has unfettered access to the Manager’s documents, records, properties and employees, including access to the AC.

 CL IA is a corporate member of the Singapore branch of the Institute of Internal Auditors Inc. (IIA), which has its headquarters in the United States of America.
-CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIA and has incorporated these Standards into its audit practices.
+CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIA, and has incorporated these Standards into its audit practices.
+With respect to FY 2016, the AC has reviewed and is satisfied as to the adequacy and effectiveness of the IA function.

 To ensure that internal audits are performed by competent professionals, CL IA recruits and employs suitably qualified professional staff with the requisite skill sets and experience.